rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 More precisely, if the total rate function does not vary much in between jumps, use the rejection method.
 For example, if the rate is $R(x_c(t)) = 1+0.1\cos(t)$,  then $1+0.1$ will provide a tight bound to use for the rejection method and almost no (fictitious) jumps will be rejected.

 In all other cases, one should try the CHV method where no a priori knowledge of the rate function is requied.

+# Advance uses
+## Specify a jump with a function
+to be done